 Visual research - Mare Close park

 This is a new park on a newly built housing estate.
 It has only just started to be used.
 The colours on the park are very inviting to children.
 The ground looks very safe soft encase the child falls off the climbing frames.
-The park encourages the development of children such as ph
+The park encourages the development of children such as physical skills, balance.

 Visual Research- Jubliee Park